vaginessa/blog/articles/2017/11-how-to-instal-latest-clang-50-on.md

 ## Making latest version available as clang

-To run this version, you have to explicitly say `clang-5.0`. `clang` will either refer to 3.8 (if you've installed it) or nothing at all.
+This version is installed side-by-side with the default clang 3.8.
+To run it, you have to explicitly say `clang-5.0`. `clang` will either refer to 3.8 (if you've installed it) or nothing at all.

-After installing boght default clang and clang-5, you can reconfigure the system so that `clang` refers to clang 5:
+You can reconfigure the system so that `clang` refers to clang 5:

 ```bash
 update-alternatives --install /usr/bin/clang++ clang++ /usr/bin/clang++-3.8 100